Substance Abuse Resources in Hanover Drug Rehab, Alcohol Rehab & Detox

 St. John the Evangelist Church 908 W. Crawford Ave.
 Connellsville, PA 15425

 While there are plenty of alcohol or drug rehab centers in Hanover, PA, you may want to visit a neighboring city for treatment, to seek out new recovery meetings or for therapy.
-There are also resources in nearby, larger cities, as well as nationally known substance abuse treatment centers such as The Recovery Village.

 - Spring Grove